thomasrosales/feeds/README.md

 - Python >= 3.9
 - Poetry >= 1.7.0
 - Docker or Docker Desktop >= 24.0.6
-- Postgres (you can use a docker container) >= 13.5 (for local deployment is configured to use SQLLite or Postgres, the author recommends had Postgres installed)
+- Postgres (you can use a docker container or the dockerized solution) >= 13.5 (for local deployment the author recommends had Postgres installed)

 ## Business decisions